 How a Revolving Line Fits Draper's Business Models

 A business line of credit is not a one-time loan.
-You draw against an approved limit as needs arise, repay as revenue clears, and the available balance resets — similar to how a corporate credit card works but with far larger limits and lower cost of capital.
-Draper companies use lines to fund everything from hiring surges ahead of product launches to real estate tenant improvements for expanded office space.
+You draw against an approved limit as needs arise, and the available balance resets like a credit card.

 Ready to Apply for a Draper Business Line?